chrisjackson-pellicle/hybpiper-nf/README.md

 ## Output folders and files

-If you're just after the unaligned `.fasta` files for each of your target genes, ready for concatenation or coalescent-based analyses, the two main output folders of interest are probably:
+If you're just after the unaligned `.fasta` files for each of your target genes, the two main output folders of interest are probably:

 - `07_sequences_dna`
 - `08_sequences_aa`